 Viktor was a solid addition to the cast for the sequel.
 His brutal determination to defeat Adonis increased the character’s maturity.
 Adonis’ maturity increased by his learning how to rise up after being punched in the ribs and nearly losing his vision during their first fight.

 As for the return Drago, I felt sorry that he lost all his glory after losing to Rocky, and I do not completely endorse his personality.
 I am sorry that he does not have a peaceful relationship with his son, and his vendettas against Creed and Balboa are the only things he has left to gain.

-Similar to Rocky and his widow Adrian, Adonis understands the importance of family with both Bianca and Rocky.
+Similar to Rocky and his deceased wife, Adrian, Adonis understands the importance of family with both Bianca and Rocky.
 Balboa is there to remind him not to fight Viktor in vain because he does not want him to die falling victim to a publicity stunt.

 Bianca has her own battles with progressive hearing loss and raising their newborn daughter, which persuades Adonis to fight for his family so they have something to be proud of, no matter the difficulty.

 I loved how Adonis trained in the desert scene for the second fight in Russia.
 Going through old-school methods, from hitting the sandy ground to running with a car in the hot sun, showed he had heart where Viktor showed only anger and fury.
 I loved how, in that moment, Adonis brought back the eye of the tiger that both his father and mentor once had.

 Even though he is trying to forge his own legacy, Adonis is very much like his father.
 He has the same relentless spirit in the ring that Apollo did, and by inputting Thompson’s “Midnight” song in the Russia fight scene, he proved to have his father’s exuberant showmanship before a match as well.